studywysc/studywysc.github.io/docs/_docs/privacy.md

 - [See here for how to exercise your rights with respect to the information you have provided to Discord](https://discordapp.com/privacy){: target="_blank" rel="noopener"}
 - [See here for how to exercise your rights with respect to the information you have provided to GitHub](https://help.github.com/en/github/site-policy/github-privacy-statement){: target="_blank" rel="noopener"}

+Wysc will not add, modify, or delete Wysc Discord data on your behalf as you provide this data to Discord directly.
+Most Please consult [Discord's Privacy Policy](https://discordapp.com/privacy){: target="_blank" rel="noopener"} for data deletion connected to your Discord user account.

 If you have questions about exercising these rights or need assistance, please feel free to [contact us](/docs/contact).